 With the market for basketball cards–and LeBron in particular–as hot as it is, the short answer is just about anything.
 A rule of thumb for investing is to buy the best card in the best grade that you can afford.
 Think PSA 10 or 9, BGS (Beckett) 10, 9.5 or 9 or SGC 10 or 9.
 PSA is typically going to cost the most but the brand name carries a lot of weight.

-This article contains info on some of the most popular LeBron rookies and they’re all pretty solid selections.
 As some buyers are priced out of the super high-end material, some of those lesser known LeBrons (those selling in the sub-$2,000 range or so for mint, graded copies) may see some increased attention.

 Hottest LeBron James Rookie Cards on eBay